lemrey/sdk-nrf/doc/nrf/working_with_nrf/nrf54h/ug_nrf54h20_suit_intro.rst

 SUIT features a topology which allows for dependency management between multiple executable images.
 Additionally, the SUIT topology allows you to provide multiple signing authorities that will be required for each dependency.

+For information on the SUIT topology used by Nordic Semiconductor's implementation of SUIT, see the :ref:`ug_nrf54h20_suit_hierarchical_manifests` page.

 Allocation of components
 ========================